 It was really exciting to hear more about the community living Oorkant Rivier – far from moving to a tiny rural area and being isolated, it seemed there was an opportunity to meet many new like minded friends.

 It was a great first meeting and we left feeling excited and looking forward to working with him more.

 Lovely article about Suurbraak that Russ spotted in a local magazine

 Visiting our plot

-I’ve already decided that I didn’t want to clear the whole plot right away.
-I didn’t want any part of the land lying empty and exposed – top soil could wash away in heavy rains, ecosystems could be interrupted, invasive plants could take over etc. Besides, I love the feeling of this overgrown jungle!
+I’ve already decided that I don’t want to clear the whole plot right away.
+I don’t want any part of the land lying empty and exposed – top soil could wash away in heavy rains, ecosystems could be interrupted, invasive plants could take over etc. Besides, I love the feeling of this overgrown jungle!
 I could wander around exploring it all day.

 The first clearing we’d need to do would be around the border to erect a fence – which we couldn’t do until the surveyor had put in his pegs and we could see the perimeter lines.

 Time to go